anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 Since OpenStack is a complex, multi-project framework, we initially will focus on the core services required to provide Infrastructure-as-a-Service (IaaS) as this is generally all that is required for NFVi/VIM use cases.
 Other components are optional and provide functionality above and beyond NFVi/VIM requirements.

-The architecture consists of the services shown in the Figure 3-1; Ironic and Swift are optional OpenStack srevices.
+The architecture consists of the services shown in the **Figure 4-1**; Ironic and Swift are optional OpenStack srevices.
 The rest of this document will address the specific Common Telco NFVI implementation requirements and recommendations.

 <p align="center"><img src="../figures/Figure_3_1_Core_NFVI_Services_v2.png" alt="Core NFVI Software Services" title="core NFVI Software Services" width="100%"/></p>
-<p align="center"><b>Figure 3-1:</b> OpenStack Core Services</p>
+<p align="center"><b>Figure 4-1:</b> OpenStack Core Services</p>

 We will refer to the functions above as falling into the following categories to avoid any confusion with other terminology that may be used:
 -	Foundation node